 This lack of strong evidence does not mean that impact is not achievable, but schools considering aspiration interventions cannot assume that raising aspirations will be straightforward or will necessarily increase attainment.

 There are two relevant systematic reviews.
 These indicate that the relationship between aspirations and attainment is complex, and that there is no evidence of a clear causal connection between learning, changing aspirations, and attitudes to school.

 The majority of studies come from the USA.

 Overall, the costs are estimated as moderate.
 Costs vary widely, and are hard to estimate precisely.
 After school programmes typically cost about £5 to £10 per session, so a 20-week programme once per week would cost a maximum of £200 per pupil.
 The costs of parental involvement programmes also vary, but are typically between £200 per child per year when the school covers the staffing costs, and up to about £850 per child per year for family support involving a full-time support worker.
 Mentoring approaches in the USA have been estimated at $900 per student per year or about £560.

 The relationship between aspirations and attainment is not straightforward.
 In general, approaches to raising aspirations have not translated into increased learning.

-The attitudes, beliefs and behaviours that surround aspirations in disadvantaged communities are diverse so generalisations should be avoided.
+The attitudes, beliefs, and behaviours that surround aspirations in disadvantaged communities are diverse, so avoid generalisations.

 Effective approaches almost always have a significant academic component, suggesting that raising aspirations in isolation will not be effective.